puchen8229/EMPBOOTSTRP/README.md

 DGP = MODEL.DGP(Model=Model,T=200,M=1)

-### replacing DGP$ENDOG by Data such that we est is operating on empirical data
+### replacing DGP$ENDOG by Data such that est is operating on the empirical data

 DGP$ENDOG <- as.matrix(Data)